 The National Union of Mineworkers (NUM) is a union with the objective of promoting and advancing the rights of all the mine, construction and energy workers in South Africa.
-Three hundred and six delegates from 63 qualifying branches made up the eligible voters at the regional elective conference.
+Three hundred and six delegates from 63 qualifying branches made up the eligible voters at the Highveld regional elective congress.
 In addition the NUM, constitution allows regional office bearers, the NUM youth structure, mining house coordinators, and Eskom full time employees to vote.
 Seven positions were contested and two were uncontested.
 Following the signoff of the election results by the observers, EISA announced the names of all the successfully elected candidates for the vacant positions.

 Updated February 2017

 EISA was contracted and successfully concluded the facilitation of the Rand Water Provident Fund Board of Trustees elective process.
 Fund members were given the opportunity to elect 5 Trustees and 5 Alternate Trustees.
-The process ran from the 23 November 2016 to 17 February 2017.
+The process ran from November 2016 to February 2017.
 EISA managed the design, printing, delivery and collection of both the nomination and voting communication along with nomination and ballot boxes to all Rand Water sites around the Johannesburg area.
 Members voted by means of secret ballot, ballot papers were counted at the EISA Johannesburg office and the election results sent to the Fund.

 Updated March 2017